 - Find more information on DBPR’s response to COVID-19 here.

-FLORIDA DEPARTMENT OF CHILDREN AND FAMILIES
+DEPARTMENT OF CHILDREN AND FAMILIES

 - DCF worked with DOH to develop precautionary protocols for child welfare professionals and adult protective investigators who may have to make in-person visits to ensure the safety of those vulnerable populations.